plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 - xyrs
 - xem

 and so on.
-And when I say 'and so on' I mean there are many more ([78 gender pronouns?](https://bobcutmag.com/2021/09/07/what-are-the-78-gender-pronouns/)).
+And when I say _and so on_ I mean there are many more ([78 gender pronouns?](https://bobcutmag.com/2021/09/07/what-are-the-78-gender-pronouns/)).
 Language, as you know, evolves.

-I did not, however, have to invent a new pronoun to match my new identity.
+I did not, however, have to invent new pronouns to match my new identity.
+Adequate pronouns were already available.
-The existing usage will suffice.

 ## My preferred gentry pronouns (PGP)

+Here, then, are my preferred gentry pronouns.

 You may call me _YourHighness_ or _YourMajesty_ when you are in my presence.
 For example, _HisHighness_ said this, or _YourMajesty_ said that.